parmentelat/nbhosting/fedora/installation.md

 ./install.sh
 ```

+Make sure to see the reservation explained in `configuration.md`, about possible new variables introduced in `sitesettings.py.example` in the meanwhile.

 ## use

 There's a single command `nbh` that's an entry point into all the features exposed to the CLI; see the list with